-Brian Tienor, M.D. is a glaucoma specialist and comprehensive ophthalmologist.
+Please Call to Schedule an Appointment With Dr. Tienor Call Now Brian Tienor, M.D. is a glaucoma specialist and comprehensive ophthalmologist.
 He believes that above all, “the patient comes first.”
 After growing up in Eau Claire, Wisconsin, he moved to Minnesota where he attended college, medical school, and completed a residency in ophthalmology, all at the University of Minnesota, Minneapolis.
-Dr. Tienor also completed a glaucoma management and surgery fellowship at the University of Iowa in Iowa City.
-After concluding his...
+Dr. Tienor also completed a glaucoma management and surgery fellowship...

 Call to Schedule an Appointment with Dr. Capelle Call Now Dr. Capelle joined the Associated Eye Care team as the Ocular Disease Fellow in July 2017.
 Upon completing her fellowship with Associated Eye Care, Dr. Capelle remains on staff as an associate practicing comprehensive optometry with an emphasis on glaucoma.
 She earned her BA in psychology from Concordia College in Moorhead, MN.
 After finishing her undergraduate degree she spent the...

 September is Healthy Aging Month.
 So what are some of the factors to consider when thinking about healthy aging of the eyes?
 Many of the eye conditions that we encounter in the aging population, such as age-related macular degeneration, cataract,…